Analysis | Just how ‘divisive’ are Biden’s executive actions, really?

 Kay C. James, the president of the conservative Heritage Foundation, said Friday that Biden is undercutting the promises of unity in his inaugural address by pursuing “a series of highly divisive executive actions.”

 Biden’s early pace is fast — to the point where even the New York Times editorial board urged him to slow his roll.
-As I noted last week, former president Donald Trump also made inordinate use of them (albeit not as quickly at the start) and often stretched his executive authority on major issues, with little pushback by his own party.
+As I noted last week, former president Donald Trump also made inordinate use of them (albeit not as quickly at the start) and often stretched his executive authority on major issues, with little pushback from his own party.

-Are the orders really divisive though?
+Are the orders really that divisive though?
 Luckily, we have a good idea about how much public support exists for at least the concepts behind Biden’s actions.

-Some of them divide the country pretty evenly, while others are on more solid ground in the court of public opinion.
+Some of them do divide the country pretty evenly, while most others are on more solid ground in the court of public opinion.
+But virtually none of them are on the level of divisiveness of Trump’s transgender military ban or his border wall national emergency, both of which Americans strongly rejected and have now been undone by Biden’s executive actions.
+(Many of Biden’s actions, indeed, merely undid Trump’s own unilateral actions.)

 Below is a list of executive actions for which we have at least a reasonable idea about how much public support exists — even if the surveys didn’t directly test these specific actions.
 (Some similar executive actions have been combined into one entry for brevity.)